BIKEPACKING KYRGYZSTAN

 • Surmatash Reserve: Passing through the gate of the Surmatash Reserve in the Isfayramsy River Gorge is free.
 Visitors are typically only asked to record their name and entry time upon passing through.

 • Damaged Bridge: A bridge in the Isfayramsy Gorge was destroyed by a landslide in March 2024.
-To bypass this section, take the higher trail on the right slope.
+To bypass this section, take the higher trail on the right slope (about 1km of hike-a-bake).
 The slope is steep, and the trail is narrow, so proceed with caution and care.

 Camping/Lodging